Membership Committee

 Cleveland, OH

-Dr. Xueqin Ding got her MD and PhD in China and competed postdoctoral fellowship training at the Cleveland Clinic Foundation, USA.
+Dr. Xueqin Ding got her MD and PhD in China and completed postdoctoral fellowship training at the Cleveland Clinic Foundation, USA.
 Her research work focuses on the effect of anesthetics on the pulmonary venous circulation.
-Currently, she is a Staff Anesthesiologist at University Hospital Cleveland Medical Center and Associate Professor of Anesthesiology at Case Western University.
+Currently, she is Vice Chair of Faculty Development at Metrohealth Medical Center.
 She has published more than 50 manuscripts and book chapters.
 Additionally, Dr. Ding has been serving on some ASA subcommittees and has been an editorial board member of Frontiers in Medicine, Open Anesthesia Journal, Hindawi Anesthesiology Research and Practice, and BMC Anesthesiology.
 Her clinical interests include thoracic, neuro, vascular and regional anesthesia.
 Dr. Ding’s current clinical research focuses on awake craniotomy and acute pain management.

 Lena E. Dohlman, MD, MPH